-Honey bees may need feeding for a number of reasons.
+Honey bees may need feeding for several reasons.
 The good beekeeper will make sure their colonies have adequate stores at all times.
 This should be assessed at every inspection and on a regular basis when not in the active season.
 Poor nutrition is damaging to a colony, the effects can last for some time.

-There are a number of reasons why a colony needs feeding, including to supplement their stores for winter, to avoid starvation, to build up a small colony or to stimulate it in the early spring to take advantage of an early crop.
+There are several reasons why a colony may need feeding, including to supplement their stores for winter, to avoid starvation, to build up a small colony or to stimulate it in the early spring to take advantage of an early crop.

 In some areas of the UK it is common for there to be a 'June gap' to occur.
 This is in areas where the early nectar flows have ceased and the later summer ones have yet to arrive.
 Some large colonies will need heavy feeding in order to survive.